 College student with an interest in road and highway maintenance and management.
 Driver's license is required.

-Students not recruited directly by the municipality need to submit a resume to Geoff Scott, P.E., Technical Assistance Engineer with the Cornell Local Roads Program at grs78 [at] cornell.edu.
-Interviews will be held through the Cornell Engineering Career Services in March 2021 or directly by CLRP.
-The Cornell Local Roads Program will match up students and municipalities as soon as possible after interviews.
+Students not recruited directly by the municipality need to submit a resume to Geoff Scott, P.E., Technical Assistance Engineer with the New York State LTAP Center - Cornell Local Roads Program at grs78 [at] cornell.edu.
+Interviews will be held through the Cornell Engineering Career Services in March 2023 or directly by the NYSLTAP-CLRP.
+The New York State LTAP Center - Cornell Local Roads Program will match up students and municipalities as soon as possible after interviews.

 Road Surface Management System Interns (1 Position Per Agency)